FB2A – Family Based Immigration for Children of Permanent Residents

 2)If the applicant is already legally residing in the United States, he or she may file for an adjustment of status.
 However, if the applicant is outside of the U.S., he or she will need to apply through the consular process.

-The Austin immigration attorneys at William Jang, PLLC typically charge the following in attorneys fees when filing in the United States with the USCIS (please read the disclaimer on this page), along with the filing fees currently charged by the USCIS:
+The Austin immigration attorneys at Law Office of William Jang, PLLC typically charge the following in attorneys fees when filing in the United States with the USCIS (please read the disclaimer on this page), along with the filing fees currently charged by the USCIS:

 - $750 in attorney’s fees for the immigration petition